Purple loosestrife

 How to Identify

-Purple loosestrife has a shrub-like appearance, stiff, four-sided stems ending in dense spikes of showy pinkish-purple flowers.
-It has narrow, stalkless leaves.
-Plants can grow up to 3 meters in height.
-Purple loosestrife is often confused with the native plant fireweed.
+Purple loosestrife has a shrub-like appearance, with stiff, four-sided stems.
+Plants can grow up to 3 m in height.

 Take Action